 The discussion up to this point assumes you have to pick between one bonus or another.
 In reality, you can claim multiple bonuses and clear them one by one.
 Experienced and casual bettors alike are likely best served by starting with the low rollover bonus, clearing it quickly and then moving on to bigger bonuses with higher wagering requirements.

-Other Important Terms and Conditions to Watch For
+Important Terms and Conditions

 Wagering requirements are not the only thing to note when it comes to choosing a betting bonus.
 They are definitely important, but other terms and conditions you are likely to see sooner or later include: